livingdocsIO/documentation/walkthroughs/metadata/metadata-examples.md

+# Metadata Plugins

-# Example 1: Full Example on how to Introduce a Metadata Field with a Standard Metadata Plugin
+## Example 1: Full Example on how to Introduce a Metadata Field with a Standard Metadata Plugin

 Say we want to create a new metadata field "catchline" for articles of your default web channel.
 The catchline should be a simple text input on the publish panel that journalists can edit.

 For details have a look at the [server configuration reference documentation](../../reference-docs/server-configuration/metadata.md)

-## Server
+#### Server

 (Note: we assume the use of the [Livingdocs server boilerplate](https://github.com/livingdocsIO/livingdocs-server-boilerplate) here)